Rules & Regulations for DNRT Reserves

 - Reserves are open from dawn to dusk, except where posted otherwise.

 - Please stay on existing trails only & respect signs regarding closed areas.

 - Dogs and their human companions are welcome (except where posted).

-- Carry plastic bags with you, pick up your dog’s waste, and dispose of it in trash receptacles off the property.
+- Carry waste bags with you, pick up your dog’s waste, and dispose of it in trash receptacles off the property.

 - For more details on dog rules, click here.

 - Horseback and bicycle riding are allowed (except where posted).
 Please stay on existing trails only.
 Take care to avoid muddy areas to minimize the damage to trails during wet seasons.
 Bikes should yield to horses and walkers.
 Walkers should yield to horses.

 - No fires